-U.S. District Judge Scott Skavdahl issued a temporary halt on new federal rules on hydraulic gavel_250fracturing on public lands.
+U.S. District Judge Scott Skavdahl issued a temporary halt on new federal rules on hydraulic fracturing on public lands.
 The stay, which expires July 22, had been requested by energy industry groups and several states.

 The rules, which had been set to take effect on June 24, would require companies to disclose information on chemicals used in fracking.
 They would also impose new rules to prevent leaks from oil and gas wells.